 Nonetheless, this was the year that I had a chat with myself about embracing my body—in a bathing suit and beyond.
 Not the body I’m going to have next month, when I finally lose those 5lbs.
 Not the body I had 10 years ago, or even 5 years ago.
 Today’s body.
 The one with the stretch marks, some cellulite and the one a little more squishy than it used to be.
 But acceptance doesn’t come easy, so I found these four ways to feel good in a bathing suit, while working on loving my body.
 Hope you find these helpful!

 Here are a few similar suits that are comfortable, stylish and actually hold up my chest fairly well!
-Love the back of this one, and this one is almost identical to the one I have, plus it’s under $60!
+Love the back of this one, and this one is almost identical to the one I have, plus it’s only $35!

 2. Self Care